-Once the College has finalised its proposals for 2020/21 Tuition Fees more information will be published.
-Any proposals will be in line with Consumer Price Index, our Fee Policy and Government guidelines and requirements.
-Please note Foundation Degrees are qualifications in their own right and students progressing from a Foundation Degree to a top-up year are subject to a new fee.
+Once the College has finalised its proposals for 2021/22 Tuition Fees more information will be published.
+Any proposals will be in line with the Consumer Price Index and the College’s Fee Policy.
+Please note Higher National Certificates (HNC) are qualifications in their own right and students progressing from a HNC to a Higher National Diploma are subject to a new fee.

 You will have the opportunity to take part in external visits to businesses involved in animal behaviour and welfare.
 These visits may be optional but may involve extra costs.
 You will also be encouraged to shadow industry professionals to gain experience of work opportunities in the sector.